WHOLEFOOD OMEGA-3 FATTY ACID SUPPLEMENT

 Wholeground, stabilised flax seed vs flax seed oil:

-Feeding whole ground flax means that you are also providing your horse with:
+Feeding whole-ground, full-fat flax means that you are also providing your horse with:

-Insoluble Fibre – Promotes regularity and stool bulk.
+Insoluble Fibre – Encourages regularity and stool bulk.

 Antioxidants – Prevent oxidative damage to healthy tissues and improve blood quality.